aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/product-overview/_index.md

 ***Aspose.BarCode for Java*** is a powerful and versatile library designed to streamline barcode processing tasks in Java applications.
-Implemented with managed code, it offers seamless functionality for generating and recognizing a wide variety of barcode types, both linear and matrix, at any angle—quickly and effortlessly.
+Implemented with managed code, it offers seamless functionality for generating and recognizing a wide variety of barcode types, both 1D (one-dimensional) и 2D (two-dimensional), at any angle—quickly and effortlessly.

-This library is fully compatible with most existing barcode specifications and standards, supporting over 80 symbologies.
+This library is fully compatible with most existing barcode specifications and standards, supporting over 80 barcode symbologies

 The detailed listing of all available barcode types is provided in <a href="/barcode/java/barcode-types/" target="_blank">Supported Barcode Types</a>.